 The so-called process optimization, operated under such circumstances, is more likely to kill projects.
-They are simply destroyed when standards are implemented in such manner.
+They are simply destroyed when standards are implemented in such a manner.
 The end result usually consists of a pile of new work instructions gathering dust on the shelf, a ban on even mentioning the standards at all, and a secret agreement with the project’s customer to more or less ignore the standards and follow some kind of a “I hope it goes well” approach.

 Is all hope lost?
 Are standards absurd?
 Should we stop improving our processes?
 The solution starts with the insight that projects must be organized in a very simple way.
 This does not mean that all projects must now be purely agile.
 Complex, large projects won’t succeed if their organization consists only of stand-up meetings and burn-down charts.
 Besides, in industries where system flaws may put lives at risk, it would be just too risky.
 And last but not least, OEMs (especially the automotive industry) are unlikely to stop demanding the proof of standards compliance; in fact, quite the opposite is to be expected.

-The solution consists of two factors: firstly, the implementation of the most basic elements found in popular standards like CMMI or Automotive SPICE, and secondly, employment of a carefully staffed expert project team.
+The solution consists of two factors: firstly, the implementation of the most basic elements found in popular standards like CMMI or Automotive SPICE, and secondly, the employment of a carefully staffed expert project team.
 It sounds vague, but in my experience standards must not be implemented literally; they MUST be vague or they WILL fail.
-Here is my approach for a successful standards-based process improvement in projects:
+Here is my approach for successful standards-based process improvement in projects:

-- The consultants hired for the job must have first-hand experience of similar projects.
+- The consultants hired for the job must have the first-hand experience of similar projects.
 No freshly graduated junior consultants will do.

 - Define a minimal subset of the standards.
-Among other things configuration management, project planning, good design practices (such as expert reviews) and quality assurance (including testing at all levels) are indispensable.
+Among other things configuration management, project planning, good design practices (such as expert reviews), and quality assurance (including testing at all levels) are indispensable.
 “Processes” such as “risk management” should not even be considered as separate entities.